kareila/clean-all-the-things/README.md

 ----

 No known bugs, just features I haven't added yet.
-There's currently no way to mark a job as done without being prompted to edit all the details of the job.
 There's currently no way to delete a job or a region, although you can edit it to be something completely different.
 There's no way to temporarily suspend a job except to edit the frequency or increment amount to zero, and then set it back to the desired value when you want it to start running again.
 There's no way to adjust the warning threshold on the fly; it's hardcoded to notify once a job's urgency reaches 80%, although only the descriptions of the top two most urgent jobs will be printed in the status message.

 The database ships with two regions predefined, Upstairs and Downstairs.
 As I said above, you can rename them but not delete them from the app.
 There's no way to turn off the region feature if you don't need it; a job is always attached to a region.
 Of course, all things are possible if you want to edit the script and mess around with sqlite, but you're on your own with that.  :)

-I haven't tested this with job names longer than about 40 characters, and the status display will probably break if it goes over 60 or so, plus there's the 140 character limit of Twitter to consider.
-I should remember to enforce a name length restriction at some point.

 There are probably other features that will be obvious to anyone else that I just haven't thought of because they don't fit my intended usage of the app.